-Best Dental offers Houston, TX residents with affordable wisdom teeth extractions, including third molars that are impacted.
-These teeth tend to cause oral infections that can lead to sepsis and spread to other areas of the body.
+Best Dental offers Houston, TX residents affordable wisdom teeth extractions, including impacted third molars.
+Unfortunately, these teeth cause oral infections, leading to sepsis and spreading to other body areas.

 What Is Wisdom Tooth Removal?

-Wisdom tooth removal is the extraction of all four permanent situated in the back of the mouth.
-Wisdom teeth typically grow in around the ages of 17-25.
-Often times they are not able to grow in properly due to the limited jaw space in the back of our mouths.
-In these cases, they remain fully or semi impacted inside the jawbone and are known as impacted wisdom teeth.
-Oral surgeons surgically remove these teeth to prevent oral health concerns that can occur as you get older.
+Wisdom tooth removal is the extraction of all four permanently situated in the back of the mouth.
+Wisdom teeth typically grow around the ages of 17-25.
+However, often they are not able to grow in properly due to the limited jaw space in the back of our mouths.
+In these cases, they remain entirely, or semi impacted inside the jawbone and are known as impacted wisdom teeth.
+Oral surgeons surgically remove these teeth to prevent oral health concerns as you get older.

 What Problems Can Wisdom Teeth Cause?